-I’ve long known that my superpower originates in my yin (my feminine energy).
-In this sweet spot, I easily and effortlessly nurture and shepherd myself, my child, and my clients.
-The ROI is high.
-My life flows blissfully: I spend my days living my dharma - my purpose.
-What, you might ask, could be wrong with this?!
+I’ve long known that my soul power originates in my yin.
+When in alignment with my feminine energy I easily and effortlessly nurture myself, my child, my clients and others.
+My life flows blissfully: I spend my days living connected to my values and my purpose.
+Until I don't.

 When my passion gets misplaced, it can disrupt my flow.

-And when I turn away from my heart, my yin revolts in anger.
+And when I turn away from my heart my yin revolts in anger.
 My back, which carries the responsibility as sole provider for my child, ties up in painful knots.
-My heart, the seed and source of my superpower, begins to shrink.
+My heart, the seed and source of my soul power, begins to shrink.
 This inner conflict physically hurts.

 Herein lies my inner conflict: I am a solomompreneur trying to live meaningfully in two worlds.